-A new report by Human Rights Watch, provocatively titled Death from the Skies, provides inadvertent insight into these assumptions.
-This analysis, which synthesized reports from opposition and human rights groups (much like the recent U.N. casualty report) estimates how many civilians have been killed by regime airstrikes over the course of the conflict.
+A new report by Human Rights Watch, provocatively titled “Death from the Skies,” provides inadvertent insight into these assumptions.
+This analysis, which synthesized reports from opposition and human rights groups estimates how many civilians have been killed by regime airstrikes over the course of the conflict.

-According to the HRW report, 4,300 civilians have been killed in the regime’s aerial bombardments from July 2012- March 2013.
-Utilizing the UN reports, it would seem as though the total casualties over that same period were around 50,000 lives—accordingly, the number of “civilians” killed by the regime’s airstrikes amount to less than 9% of the total casualties.
-And this is despite the rebels’ guerrilla tactics which aspire to hamstring the regime’s strength advantage at the expense of the civilian population.
+According to the report, 4,300 civilians have been killed in the regime’s aerial bombardments from July 2012- March 2013.
+Utilizing the U.N. commissioned report on Syrian casualties, it would seem as though the total death toll from the conflict over the period in question was around 50,000.
+This means the number of “civilians” killed by the regime’s airstrikes amount to less than 10% of the deaths during the timeframe covered by the HRW study—and this despite the rebels’ guerrilla tactics which aspire to hamstring the regime’s aerial strength advantage at the expense of the civilian population.